ichoi21/portfolio_3.0/README.md

 ## Narrative on steps taken.

-- create backend for future builds.
 - used [npx create-react-app client] to use react for front end development.
-- convert Portfolio 2.0 context to React
+- ~~convert Portfolio 2.0 context to React~~ redid portfolio in new design with react.

 ## Libraries + References